 There are lots of green alternatives to choose from on the market, but be mindful that companies are sold, formulas do change, and no one is out there informing the consumer of the updates in real time.

 You can become a speedy label detective with just a bit of practice.
 And the EWG has always got your back!

 You can also make your own non-toxic cleaning products at home.

 One of the simplest and effective ways is to use essential oils.
 Essentials are great because they have so many benefits.
-You’ll have a clean home and depending on the blend, you’ll also have a better mood and a pleasant smelling house.
+You’ll have a clean home and, depending on the blend, you’ll also have a better mood and a pleasant smelling house.

-Opposed to the lemon fragrance added to home cleaners to mask their odor that actually contribute to hormone imbalances.
+That’s opposed to the lemon fragrance added to home cleaners to mask their odor that actually contribute to hormone imbalances.

 Quick Tangent: Have you ever seen that bleach commercial where they advertise the lemon scent and then show the woman taking a big whiff of bleach?
 Who advertises huffing bleach?
 Seriously.
 This just makes me giggle and I had the share.
 Watch the commercial here and wait for her at about 12 seconds.